Sentorius-std/NoSql-Automation/README.md

 = The authors are not responsible for misuse of this tool

-## Legal-Disclaimer
-This tool is intended for:

-- Security professionals testing their own systems

-- Penetration testers with written authorization

-- Educational purposes in controlled environments

-Always obtain proper authorization before testing any system.

 ## Contributing
 Feel free to submit issues, feature requests, or pull requests to improve the tool.

-License
-This project is for educational purposes.
-Use responsibly.